ProjectBatch18/2020_CSE_18/README.md

 activity_main2.xml description:
 This file is the code for the next page of the app, which includes Threshold value Button and Add Phone Number Button.

+10/05/2021

+This week we have created the mobile views of settings pages such as Set Threshold page and Add phone number page.

 settigs.xml description:
 This file includes the code for edit textpreferences for first,second,third phone numbers.

 threshold_setting.xml:
-This file includes the code for edit textpreferences for Threshold value.
+This file includes the code for edit textpreferences for Threshold value

+This week we have created the mobile views of settings pages such as Set Threshold page and Add phone number page.